 Sarah Herr, a research attorney for a Kansas Court of Appeals judge, apparently posted the comments about former Attorney General Phil Kline, while he was testifying in front of the Kansas Supreme Court regarding an ethics hearing into his conduct in investigating abortion providers.

 One tweet said: "Why is Phil Klein (sic) smiling?
 There is nothing to smile about, douchebag."
 Another tweet stated that she believed that Kline would be disbarred by the court for seven years for his conduct, according to the Associated Press.

-The Associated Press reported that Herr had been fired and that her case had been referred to other offices for possible ethical violations, and that she had apologized for the public nature of the comments, which she did not realize could be read by all Twitter users.
+The Associated Press further reported that Herr had been fired, that her case had been referred to other offices for possible ethical violations, and that she had apologized for the public nature of the comments, which she did not realize could be read by all Twitter users.

 Firings over Facebook and other social media posts have been making the headlines recently.
 In Karl Knauz Motors, Inc. & Robert Becker, the NLRB issued its first ruling upholding a firing for a Facebook post because it determined that the post about an auto accident at a nearby Land Rover dealership was not related to the terms and conditions of Mr. Becker's employment, who was employed at a different dealership.
 Although the company's social media policy was determined to be overly broad and was therefore struck down, the firing was lawful.